Lil Wayne’s Miami home is a celebration of modern architecture – listed for $29.5 million

 Other luxury amenities include a movie theater, a wine room, an elevator, and a private dock that sits just beyond the home's four walls.

 The listing is held by Cyril Matz of Douglas Elliman.
-Photos courtesy of TopTenRealEstateDeals (opens in new tab).
+Photos courtesy of TopTenRealEstateDeals.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.

 -